WesleyTHak/Make-Something/README.md

 # How to Use it
 Run the code and follow the inputs asked for
 # How to Contribute
-Use the code however you would like
+Use the code however you would like.
+There is no need to pull request because the code is open for use and changes.
 # Code of Condut

 # License